dangtrinhnt/gdm/README.md

 ### 12/04/2013: Added functionality:

 + Copy permissions
++ Copy all permissions of all files
 + Create drive service with service account
++ Share files and folder
++ Disable sharing
++ Migrate files and folders base on emails mapping list

 ### 12/01/2013: Just add some utilities to manipulate google drive api, such as: